Windows Photo Gallery: Windows Live Photo Gallery (Wave 2)

-With the release of Windows 7, Microsoft decided not to bundle Photo Gallery within the operating system.
-Instead, Windows 7 came bundled with a software called Windows Photo Viewer, which has the editing capabilities of Windows Photo Gallery removed.
-The full suite of Photo Gallery was released as part of the Windows Live Essentials software suite instead, and as such, the application was also renamed to "Windows Live Photo Gallery".
-The first version of Windows Live Photo Gallery beta was released on June 27, 2007, and the last version released on November 6, 2007.
+In 2007, a new version of Windows Photo Gallery would be released separately for Windows Vista and XP in Windows Live Installer, under the name of "Windows Live Photo Gallery".
+The first version of the Windows Live Photo Gallery beta was released on June 27, 2007, and the last version released on November 6, 2007.

 Windows Live Photo Gallery 2009 (Wave 3)

-Windows Live Photo Gallery 2009 came out in beta with the rest of Windows Live Essentials 2009 beta in September 2008, with a new interface.
+Windows Live Photo Gallery 2009 came out in beta with the rest of Windows Live Essentials 2009 beta in September 2008, with a new interface based on Windows 7.
 On December 15, 2008, the "beta refresh" versions of Windows Live Essentials 2009 applications were released including Photo Gallery.
 This release included many changes since the previous beta release based on user feedback.
-A significant visual change in this release was the introduction of a new application icon which added a common design theme to all the Windows Live Essentials applications.
+A significant visual change in this release was the introduction of a new application icon which added a common yellow energy line theme to all the Windows Live Essentials applications and services.
 The words "beta" was removed from the build number.
-On January 7, 2009, the "beta refresh" versions were released as the final versions, with the exception of Windows Live Movie Maker.
+On January 7, 2009, the "beta refresh" versions were released as the final versions, with the exception of Windows Live Movie Maker, and was the last version for Windows XP.

+With the release of Windows 7, Microsoft decided not to bundle Photo Gallery within the operating system.
+Instead, Windows 7 came bundled with a software called Windows Photo Viewer, a downgraded version which removes the editing, gallery, and organization capabilities.
+The full suite of Photo Gallery was released as part of the Windows Live Essentials software suite instead.